PBS 56 of X — More Bootstrap Content

-You may not want your figure to float, instead, you might want to centre it within the page, this can be done too, but there’s a subtly you’ll need to remember.
+You may not want your figure to float.
+Instead, you might want to centre it within the page.
+This can be done too, but there’s a subtlety you’ll need to remember.

 Let’s start by giving the components that make up our second figure (the map) the standard Bootstrap classes for figures (

 figure-caption).
 We should also make the image responsive by giving it the class